 - Opening the Lid

 If you open the lid too often, the sensors will become confused.
-You’re allowing smoke and heat to escape, causing the grill to compensate for the lost heat.
+This is because you’re allowing smoke and heat to escape, causing the grill to compensate for the lost heat.

 - Improper Startup

-When you turn on the grill, the lid should be closed as well.
+When you turn on the grill, the lid should also be closed.
 Otherwise, the fire may get too hot too quickly.

 - Too Many Pellets in the Firepot

 If the firepot is already brimming with pellets, flare-ups may occur at the start of cooking.

 Check if the firepot, drip tray, heat baffle, and thermocouple are all in good working order.